whisperzqh/SC-CODE/README.md

             category: libriary name
         }
         ```

+    - ```./SC-API-CODE/completion_data```

+      - We provide the data that we used for code completion task.

+      - data format: both line-level and API-level code completion data are saved in jsonl format files.

+        ```
+        $lang-completion-line.jsonl
+        {
+        	 path: the path to the original file
+        	 language: the programming language
+        	 input: the input for LLM
+        	 completion: the ground truth completion
+        	 docstring: the comment or docstring
+        }

+        $lang-completion-api.jsonl
+        {
+        	 path: the path to the original file
+        	 language: the programming language
+        	 input_prefix: the prefix of the input for LLM
+        	 api: the ground truth completion
+        	 input_suffix: the suffix of the input for LLM
+        	 docstring: the comment or docstring
+        }
+        ```

-- ```./data_for_semantic_correctness``` contains the high-quality computation-related NL-code pairs with test cases for semantic correctness evaluation of code generation.
+- ```./data_for_semantic_correctness.zip``` contains the high-quality computation-related NL-code pairs with test cases for semantic correctness evaluation of code generation.
 It also contains the evaluation script.

   - ```./data_for_semantic_correctness/testcases_data```